Astor63/BL2-Mods/Custom Gear/SMG Hyperion Splish Splash - Stendhal  Edition/ReadMe.md

   - Corrosive on armor
   - Explosive on anything else.
 - Elemental splash damage boosted by grenade.
+- Elemental effect damage improved by 33%, element chance by a small amount, but base damage lowered by 32% to compensate.
-- Shot one SEAMB for the cost of 2 ammo (can be doubled if you use the Aaron00000's "Double Anarchy" mod).
+- Shot one SEAMB for the cost of 2 ammos (can be doubled if you use the Aaron00000's "Double Anarchy" mod).
 - Cosmetic:
   - MuzzleFlash upgraded to Maliwan Bullet.
   - E-Tech Elemental Color Glow.